Surf’s Up in Luquillo with Surfing Puerto Rico

 I had a great time taking photos of everyone trying their new-found skills.
 The expressions on people’s faces in the photos are priceless — intense concentration, joy, pride, thrill, and “oh crap”.
 I enjoyed just watching them.
 It was truly amazing … before the end of the lesson, everyone had been up and surfing at least a few waves.
 Everyone said when you actually got up and road the wave in, it was the greatest feeling, and a real sense of accomplishment.

 After the lesson, we all hung out feeling so cool, now that we are surfers!
-Brian offered that we could come back and use their boards to practice next time we are in the area.
-One in our group was so good at it that he and Billy went out the the big surf and tried a few “big boy” waves!
+We were offered that we could come back and use their boards to practice next time we are in the area.
+One in our group was so good at it that he and our assistant instructor went out the the big surf and tried a few “big boy” waves!

 When I asked everyone afterward about their experience, people were so excited about what they were able to do and how great the instructors were.
 A few of them even mentioned wanting to buy their own surf board.
 I think Surfing Puerto Rico has created another set of surfer dudes and dudettes!